 If you follow the method that is outlined in this post 100%, you will lose weight.
-Unless you’ve been restricting calories for an extended period of time (which I will post about later), have hormonal imbalances, medical issues, or issues with your gut microbiome, I am confident that the formula here will reduce your body fat.
+Unless you’ve been restricting calories for an extended period of time, have hormonal imbalances, medical issues, or issues with your gut microbiome, I am confident that the formula here will reduce your body fat.
 If you follow this method strictly and still struggle with fat-loss, then there may be hormonal and inflammatory issues that should be dealt with first.

 This is part 1 of a 3-post series.
 If you want to lose fat and maintain muscle mass more effectively (part 2 of 3), then the link provided outlines the fundamental concepts you need to understand in conjunction with the information that follows.
 If you want to get your fat loss even more dialed in, then check out How to Calculate Macros to Lose Fat and Maintain Muscle for additional details (part 3 of 3).
 Before delving into the method for fat-loss, we’ll first touch on the fundamentals of energy metabolism.

 Metabolism is a complex, physiological process that takes place in the human body.
 In short, it converts the foods and beverages you consume into energy.
 The energy that is supplied from the food you eat allows for normal cell function.
 Your body requires this energy to sustain life, helping to circulate the blood in your body, keep your heart beating, regulate breathing, grow and repair tissue, regulate hormone activity, and much more.
 Think of your metabolic system as your life support.